-The presence of music courses at Northern Michigan University dates from the earliest years of NMU's existence in 1899.
+Music courses began to be offered at Northern Michigan University soon after its founding in 1899.
 Only two semesters after the opening of Northern State Normal, Annette Le Vegne traveled from the University of Michigan to teach classes in music and organize a series of summer musicals.

 In 1900, Northern had its first full-time music teacher, Miss Sophie Linton (pictured left), a graduate of Wisconsin State Normal at Stevens Point.
 The state Board of Education approved a "life certificate" curriculum in the teaching of music; five instructors taught music courses in addition to regular teacher training classes.